 Jefferson County adopts new wildfire code effective July 1

 According to the codes, a defensible space is defined as either a natural or man-made space that can slow the rate and intensity of advancing wildfires, as well as create an area for fire suppression operations.
-In terms of man-made structures, officials encourage homeowners to utilize noncombustible materials such as rock, gravel, sand, concrete or stone in areas within five feet of structures.
+In terms of man-made structures, officials encourage homeowners to utilize noncombustible materials such as rock, gravel, sand, concrete or stone in areas within 5 feet of structures.

 Within 30 feet of structures, homeowners must remove dead plant materials, prevent fuel accumulations such as firewood piles, logs, branches and mulch.